 “Hougang” 后港 which means “the end of the river” and known to be populated by Chinese Teochew residents, is located in the North-East region of Singapore.

-In terms of cafes, there are a number of coffee and dessert places including Hatter Street (212 Hougang Street 21), Ice Edge Cafe (Simon Plaza), SOD Cafe (Ci Yuan CC, 51 Hougang Ave 9), Brosis Eatery (The Midtown), Wild Blooms (The Midtown), Lickers (124 Hougang Ave 1), Ciel Patisserie (124 Hougang Ave 1) and Cottontail Creamery (01-378 Serangoon Ave 3).
+In terms of cafes, there are a number of coffee and dessert places including Hatter Street (212 Hougang Street 21), Ice Edge Cafe (Simon Plaza), SOD Cafe (Ci Yuan CC, 51 Hougang Ave 9), Brosis Eatery (The Midtown), Lickers (124 Hougang Ave 1), Ciel Patisserie (124 Hougang Ave 1) and Cottontail Creamery (01-378 Serangoon Ave 3).

-For this cafe guide, we have expanded the area up to also some in the Serangoon Garden area.
+For this cafe guide, we have expanded the area up to include some in the Serangoon Garden area.
 Here are 10 cafes you can head to:

 Apollo Coffee Bar